guillaumetousignant/another_path_tracer/README.md

 ctest
 ```

-To build tests, add `-DBUILD_DOC=ON` to cmake call.
+To generate documentation, add `-DBUILD_DOC=ON` to cmake call.
 Additional dependencies:

-- doxygen
+- Doxygen
 - dot (graphviz)
+- Sphinx
+- Breathe

 To include in a CMake project: